-- 3. Domestic Violence: A felony or misdemeanor crime of violence committed: - By a current or former spouse or intimate partner of the victim; - By a person with whom the victim shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred - Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+- b) Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - c) Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d) Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent (16 years of age in the State of Georgia). - 3.
+Domestic Violence: A felony or misdemeanor crime of violence committed: - By a current or former spouse or intimate partner of the victim; - By a person with whom the victim shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.

 Domestic relationship as determined from the victim's perspective.
-In Georgia, the term Domestic Violence is not defined, but Family Violence is defined under OCGA § 19-13-1 as "The occurrence of one or more of the following acts between past or present spouses, persons who are parents of the same child, parents and children, stepparents and stepchildren, foster parents and foster children, or other persons living or formerly living in the same household: (1) Any felony or (2) Commission of offenses of battery, simply battery, simple assault, assault, stalking, criminal damage to property, unlawful restraint, or criminal trespass".
+In Georgia, the term Domestic Violence is not specifically defined.
+However, Family Violence (colloquially referred to as Domestic Violence) is defined under OCGA § 19-13-1 as "The occurrence of one or more of the following acts between past or present spouses, persons who are parents of the same child, parents and children, stepparents and stepchildren, foster parents and foster children, or other persons living or formerly living in the same household: (1) Any felony or (2) Commission of offenses of battery, simply battery, simple assault, assault, stalking, criminal damage to property, unlawful restraint, or criminal trespass".

-- 4. Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - The existence of such a relationship shall be determined based on the reporting party's Statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence. - Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+- 4. Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - The existence of such a relationship shall be determined based on the reporting party's

+Statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

+- For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence. - Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.

-Dating relationship as determined from the victim's perspective.
+Dating relationship is determined from the victim's perspective.
 In Georgia, the term Dating Violence is not defined however "Family Violence" as defined under OCGA § 19-13-1 to include some dating situations - i.e. persons who are parents of the same child, other persons living or formerly living in the same household.